htnihal926/fluxBridge/README.md

 A Rust + Tauri application for seamless device connectivity featuring P2P discovery, universal clipboard sync, and file transfer.

+## 🎯 What It Does:
+FluxBridge creates a local mesh network between your devices, enabling instant clipboard synchronization and file transfers without any configuration.
+Copy text on your laptop, paste it on your desktop.
+Drag a file into the app, and it appears on your other device—all happening locally, encrypted, and in real-time.

 ## Features

 - **🔍 P2P Discovery**: Zero-config device discovery via mDNS